Mayfield and Five Ashes

 Mayfield and Five Ashes is a civil parish in the High Weald of East Sussex, England.
-The two villages making up the principal part of the parish lie on the A267 road between Royal Tunbridge Wells and Eastbourne: Mayfield, the larger of the two villages, is 10 mi south of Royal Tunbridge Wells; with Five Ashes being 2.5 mi further south.
-On 1 April 1999 the parish was renamed from "Mayfield" to "Mayfield & Five Ashes".
+The two villages making up the principal part of the parish lie on the A267 road between Royal Tunbridge Wells and Eastbourne: Mayfield, the larger, is 10 mi south of Royal Tunbridge Wells; with Five Ashes being 2.5 mi further south.
+On 1 April 1999 the parish was renamed from "Mayfield" to "Mayfield and Five Ashes".